tomcis/fast-python/README.md

 # fast-python

-Best tips and tricks to make your `Python` code run immensely fast.
+Best tips and tricks to make your `Python` code run immensely faster.